-Any SDO student requesting a transfer to the Traditional nursing program must meet with the Assistant Dean and complete all necessary application materials for review.
+Students requesting a transfer to another nursing program must meet with the Assistant Dean to review next steps.
 The Assistant Dean will review the request and make a recommendation based on the student's potential for success.
 The recommendation is forwarded to the Associate Dean who will render the final decision.